-Patients suffering from ptosis can have trouble keeping their eyes open and compensate by arching their eyebrows or straining their eye muscles to see.
+Patients suffering from ptosis often have trouble keeping their eyes open and compensate by arching their eyebrows or straining their eye muscles to see.
 Drooping lower eyelids can prevent tear drainage, resulting in excessive tearing.
 In severe cases, children suffering from ptosis can develop lazy eye or abnormalities of the head and neck due to constant leaning back to see.

-Ptosis can do any of the following:
+Also, ptosis can do any of the following:

-- Effect one or both eyelids
+- Affect one or both eyelids

 - Be present at birth